 b) Another option is removing the versions of windows from the ISO you have no use for.
 If you only want Home Premium or Professional for example, remove all the others which could free up a few hundred Megabytes of space.

 This can be achieved by checking the “Remove non-essential editions” box on the image tasks screen before pressing the Process button.
 All other Windows 7 editions apart from the one you are working on will be removed.
 Alternatively, open the section and selectively check what you want to have removed.

 c) Removing components from the Windows image via NTLite is another option although most of the components are not available for removal in the free version.
 However, you can remove a few things like unused languages, DVD Maker or TIFF IFilter to free up some space.

 The problem with removing components is it could cause problems with the updates you are installing.
 Therefore, this option is always quite risky and could cause instability or crashes.
 You also need to apply the same settings to all Windows 7 versions inside the image or it won’t work as intended.

 d) A final option to reduce the size of your ISO is removing a few of the files found on the DVD.
 Once you have extracted or copied the contents of the Windows disc to a folder, delete the contents of the Support and Upgrade folders to free up around 70MB.

 Luckily for Windows 7 32-bit, a fully integrated install DVD is under 3.5GB so you won’t have this problem.
-There’s still plenty of room for future updates and other applications.
+There’s still plenty of room for other applications.